andreaseirich/ChatCompanion/README.md

 ## The Solution: Privacy-First Pattern Recognition

-ChatCompanion is a **local, fully offline tool** that helps children and teenagers (ages 10-16) recognize risky chat patterns through:
+ChatCompanion is a **local, fully offline tool** that helps children and teenagers (ages 10-16) recognize risky chat patterns:

-### Traffic Light System

-- 🟢 **GREEN**: Safe conversation — "No warning signs detected"
+- 🟢 **GREEN**: Safe — "No warning signs detected"
-- 🟡 **YELLOW**: Some concerning patterns — "Something feels a bit off" (mentions specific patterns detected)
+- 🟡 **YELLOW**: Concerning patterns — "Something feels a bit off" (mentions specific patterns)
-- 🔴 **RED**: High-risk situation — "This is serious" + **"Need Immediate Help?"** section appears (only for RED, appears once)
+- 🔴 **RED**: High-risk — "This is serious" + **"Need Immediate Help?"** appears (only for RED, once)

-### Evidence-Based Explanations

-- **Observed behaviors are listed only when supported by matched patterns** — no false accusations
-- **Threat language appears only when threat patterns are actually detected** (strict threat-gating)
+**Evidence-based explanations**: Observed behaviors only when patterns match; threat language only when threat patterns detected (strict threat-gating).
+Child-friendly language (ages 10-16), supportive tone.
-- Clear, child-friendly explanations of what was detected and why
-- Supportive, non-shaming tone suitable for ages 10-16

-### Privacy-First Architecture

-- **Fully offline**: All processing happens on your device—nothing is uploaded
+**Privacy-first**: Fully offline processing—no uploads, no telemetry, no persistence.
+All analysis happens on your device.
-- **No cloud uploads**: Your conversations never leave your device
-- **No telemetry**: No tracking or analytics
-- **No persistence**: Chat text is not saved by default

-### Child-Friendly Language

-- Simple, calm explanations that don't shame or scare
-- Age-appropriate vocabulary (10-16)
-- Supportive guidance on talking to trusted adults
-- Encourages healthy boundaries and seeking help

 ### Why ChatCompanion?